noahsadude/noahsadude.github.io/index.md

 - I can, for I must, therefore I will.
 - Struggle creates skill.
+- You are who you choose to be.
+So choose.

 Also, I code to make it so that I don't have to math.
 Please don't make me math hard.
 It breaks.